vischia/vischia.github.io/index.markdown

 ### Current Postdocs

-- If you got your PhD between 1 January 2022 and 31 December 2023, and you are interested in a postdoc with me, please contact me a.s.a.p. (there's a public call closing on February 7th, 2024) using the email address at the bottom of the page.
+- If you got your PhD between 1 January 2023 and 31 December 2024, and you are interested in a postdoc with me, please contact me a.s.a.p. using the email address at the bottom of the page.
+There will be a call closing on February 2025.

 ### Current PhD students

 - If you are interested in applying to Spanish funding agencies for funding for a PhD with me, please contact me (email address at the bottom of the page).
+In particular, there will be a call open to people who resided in Spain for 12 months in the last 36 months, closing on February 2025.

 - 2024-09-present: **David Ortega Martell**, PhD thesis in Physics: *"Studies of ttH production with Run 3 data in CMS" (UniOvi, co-supervised with Javier Cuevas)
 - 2024.09-present: **María Pereira Martínez**, PhD thesis in Physics: *"Use of machine learning techniques for the optimization of a neutron tomography system"* (Universidad de Santiago de Compostela, co-supervised with Xabier Cid Vidal).